lostintangent/gistpad-mcp/README.md

 ### Prompts

+- `list_gist_prompts` - List the prompts in your prompts collection.
 - `add_gist_prompt` - Add a new prompt to your prompts collection.
 - `delete_gist_prompt` - Delete a prompt from your collection.